rohanrrao/xity-starter/README.md

 npx degit https://github.com/equinusocio/xity-starter
 ```

-This command will copy the scaffolding to your corrent working directory.
+This command will copy the project to your corrent working directory.
 Then you can install the required dependencies:

 ```bash
 yarn install